dapi/elements/README.md

-# Minimalistic usable Custom Elements with no dependency
+# Tiny Custom Elements with no dependency

 Development: